Prostitution in Spain: Migrant workers

-In the 1980s, most of the sex workers in the country were Spanish, but by 2006 70% of sex workers were migrants according to a TAMPEP study, with 70-80% of those migrants being from Latin America, (mainly from Ecuador, Colombia and the Dominican Republic) After Bulgaria and Romania became EU members in 2007, a large number travelled to Spain and engaged in sex work.
+In the 1980s, most of the sex workers in the country were Spanish, but by 2006 70% of sex workers were migrants according to a TAMPEP study, with 70-80% of those migrants being from Latin America, (mainly from Ecuador, Colombia and the Dominican Republic).
+After Bulgaria and Romania became EU members in 2007, a large number travelled to Spain and engaged in sex work.
 TAMPEP carried out a further study in 2009 and found 90% of sex workers were migrants.
 Of all countries studied, only Italy had proportion of migrant workers at comparable level.
 The 2009 study found the migrant sex workers were 49% were from Latin America, 24% from Central Europe (mainly Bulgaria and Romania) and 18% from Africa.

 There was an influx of prostitutes from China in the early 2010s.
 From 2012 to September 2013, 544 prostitutes were identified in 138 inspections in brothels of Asian prostitutes in Barcelona.
 In the late 2010s a large number of Nigerian women have been trafficked into the country for prostitution.

 Some prostitution is present at small farms (cortijos) outside of Roquetas de Mar.
 The prostitutes work in the service of organised criminal organisations linked to human trafficking.
 This, as they have a debt to pay to compensate the cost of being brought there.
 Many prostitutes are of Russian, Nigerian and Moroccan descent.
 Some women have taken up the job as prostitute after not being able to work in the intensive farming industry.

 As in other countries in Western Europe, there are concern over the presence of migrant workers on the streets and claims that many of them were coerced.
 NGOs believe a large percentage of individuals in prostitution in Spain are trafficking victims.
 Various reports give figures of 80-90% of prostitutes in Spain being trafficked, but this is disputed.
+Other studies show 10% trafficked.
 In 2008 the Spanish Government announced plans to aid women who had been trafficked.

-There is also cross-border prostitution between Spain and Portugal, and between Spain and France.)
+There is also cross-border prostitution between Spain and Portugal, and between Spain and France.

 There are organisations working with migrant women, including Proyecto Esperanza and shelters such as IPSSE (Instituto para la Promoción de Servicios Especializados).